 Casual dress is appropriate during your time at the school.
 However, no-see through clothes or low cut tops are permitted.

 Your new home will be an authentic buddhist monastery.
-According to availability you can chose between different monasteries in or around Kathmandu.
-While the nearest one is just within Kathmandu, the furthest takes a 12 hour (overnight) bus ride and 4 hours of hiking to get to.
+According to availability you can choose between different monasteries in or around Kathmandu.
+While the nearest one is just within Kathmandu, the farthest takes a 12 hour (overnight) bus ride and 4 hours of hiking to get to.
 Did we already say it’s authentic?

 We take care of the (public) transport to the monastery and back at the beginning and end of your program.

 You will be accommodated at one of the monasteries itself, sharing a room with other participants.

 The meals are a mix of Western and Nepalese food, consisting mainly of vegetarian dishes including rice and vegetables.
 You can expect to have a chicken dish about once per week.
-You can chose to eat out at any of the local restaurants.
+You can choose to eat out at any of the local restaurants.

 Our monastery is located about three kilometers away from the city center, where you can find anything you might need.
 The nearest ATM and supermarket are located a 15-25 minute walk away from the accommodation.
 But we would advise you to use the ATMs available in Kathmandu before leaving to the most farthest Monastery.

 No scheduled activities outside the program.

-Shopping in Kathmandu is an experience all its own.
+Shopping in Kathmandu is an experience itself.
 Thamel, Kathmandu’s tourist hotspot, is where shoppers can find Nepalese, Tibetan and Indian artifacts, wood carvings, handicraft and an assortments of unique clothing and apparel.
 There are also several malls where you can find fashionable clothing and grocery stores, offering everything from wine to breakfast cereals.
 There are numerous dining options available throughout the city, including Italian, Indian, Thai, Korean and Chinese in addition to a variety of local cuisine.